lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * The network topology is star-oriented, which means that all packets between the same source-destination pair follow the same path.
 For the needs of this document, the architecture can simply be described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through a Network Gateway (NGW).

 * Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
-Indeed, new applications cannot be easily installed in LPWAN devices, as they would in computers or smartphones.
+Indeed, new applications are less frequently installed in an LPWAN device, as they are in a computer or smartphone.

 SCHC compression uses a context in which information about header fields is stored.
 This context is static: the values of the header fields do not change over time.
-This avoids complex resynchronization mechanisms, that would be incompatible with LPWAN characteristics.
+This avoids complex resynchronization mechanisms.
+Indeed, downlink is often more restricted/expensive, perhaps completely unavailable {{RFC8376}}.
+A compression protocol that relies on feedback is not compatible with the characteristics of such LPWANs.

 In most cases, a small context identifier is enough to represent the full IPv6/UDP headers.
 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.

 LPWAN technologies impose some strict limitations on traffic.
 For instance, devices are sleeping most of the time and may receive data during short periods of time after transmission to preserve battery.
 LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).
 However, some LPWAN technologies do not provide fragmentation functionality; to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}}, they require a fragmentation protocol at the adaptation layer below IPv6.